Although the exact cause is unknown, an improperly triggered immune system may result in Crohn disease.

 Blood tests that detect variations in one of the enzymes that metabolize azathioprine and mercaptopurine and that directly measure metabolite levels often help the doctor ensure safe and effective drug dosages.

 Methotrexate, given by injection or taken by mouth once a week, often benefits people who do not respond to or who cannot tolerate corticosteroids, azathioprine, or mercaptopurine.
 Side effects include nausea, vomiting, hair loss, liver problems, kidney failure, and rarely lung problems.
 A low white blood cell count can also occur, and thus people taking methotrexate are susceptible to infection.
 Methotrexate is teratogenic (dangerous to a fetus) and hence not used in pregnancy.
-Both women and men taking methotrexate should make sure the female partner uses an effective contraceptive method Overview of Contraception Contraception is prevention of fertilization of an egg by a sperm (conception) or prevention of attachment of the fertilized egg to the lining of the uterus ( implantation).
-Contraception (birth... read more (birth control) such as an intrauterine device Intrauterine Devices (IUDs) Intrauterine devices (IUDs) are small, flexible, T-shaped plastic devices that are inserted into the uterus.
-An IUD is left in place for 3, 5, 7, or 10 years, depending on the type, or until... read more (IUD), a contraceptive implant Contraceptive Implants Contraceptive hormones can be Taken by mouth (oral contraceptives) Inserted into the vagina (vaginal rings) Applied to the skin (patch) Implanted under the skin read more , or an oral contraceptive Oral Contraceptives Contraceptive hormones can be Taken by mouth (oral contraceptives) Inserted into the vagina (vaginal rings) Applied to the skin (patch) Implanted under the skin read more .
+Both women and men taking methotrexate should make sure the female partner uses an effective contraceptive method Overview of Contraception Contraception is prevention of ovulation (stopping the ovaries from releasing eggs) or prevention of fertilization of an egg by a sperm (conception) or prevention of attachment of a fertilized... read more (birth control) such as an intrauterine device Intrauterine Devices (IUDs) Intrauterine devices (IUDs) are small, flexible, T-shaped plastic devices that are inserted into the uterus.
+In the United States, 12% of women who use contraception use IUDs.
+IUDs are popular... read more (IUD), a contraceptive implant Contraceptive Implants Contraceptive hormones can be Taken by mouth (oral contraceptives) Inserted into the vagina (vaginal rings) Applied to the skin (patch) Implanted under the skin read more , or an oral contraceptive Oral Contraceptives Contraceptive hormones can be Taken by mouth (oral contraceptives) Inserted into the vagina (vaginal rings) Applied to the skin (patch) Implanted under the skin read more .
 Less effective methods of contraception, such as condoms, spermicides, diaphragms, cervical caps, and periodic abstinence, are discouraged.
 Doctors prescribe folic acid to decrease the side effects of methotrexate.

 Cyclosporine is given by injection in high doses.
 This drug may help heal fistulas caused by Crohn disease, but it cannot safely be used long term because of side effects such as kidney problems, infections, and seizures.